 A virtual book tour is a way to promote your book to an online audience without ever leaving town — or your office, for that matter.
 Instead of traveling to promote your book at in-person events (libraries, bookstores, school assemblies, etc.), you make virtual appearances on a number of blogs, websites, podcasts, and Internet radio stations over the course of one-to-four weeks — going for a critical mass of online media coverage in hopes of boosting your sales, your name recognition, and Amazon rankings!

 What constitutes a virtual book tour?

-An effective virtual book tour can be composed of a number of different kinds of “content,” including:
+An effective virtual book tour can be composed of a number of different kinds of “events,” including:

 - Guest blog posts

 - Social media contests

 - Zoom, WebEx, or Google Hangout event

 - Video content posted by blogs

 - Book excerpts

 In fact, the more varied the content you create, the more fun it’ll be for you, and the more interested your audience will be in checking out each new “appearance” and the wider the net you cast.